cantikapf/IR-study-companion/_chapters/011-introduction-to-social-science/010-basic-social-science.md

 ### **The Origins of Social Science**

 As the 19th century dawned, social science secured a firm and respectable position across leading European countries.
 Figures like Auguste Comte influenced subsequent luminaries such as Emile Durkheim and Karl Marx.
-Despite its historical roots, social science is a relatively young science, with ongoing debates about its limits and boundaries, as noted by Lawrence A. Kempton in "Social Sciences Today."
+Despite its historical roots, social science is a relatively young science, with ongoing debates about its limits and boundaries, as noted by Lawrence A. Kempton in "**Social Sciences** Today."

 ### **Scientific Methods and Applications**